REVELATION 10 - 11:14

 So the Spirit lifted me up and took me away, and I went in bitterness, in the heat of my spirit; but the hand of the LORD was strong upon me.
 Ezekiel 3:14

 As it was with Ezekiel, when eating the scroll, John found it to be sweet to his tongue but bitter in his stomach.
-In Ezekiel's case, this was because the words in the book he ate contained both blessings (sweet), and curses (bitter), grace (sweetness) and judgment (bitterness) concerning Israel.
+In Ezekiel's case, this was because the words in the book he ate contained both blessings (sweet), and curses (bitter), grace (sweetness) and judgment (bitterness)concerning Israel.
 The scope is much broader with Christ’s little book, however.
 It contained both blessings and curses upon the whole world.
 John would find them to be both bitter and sweet to think and speak about.
 Nevertheless, he was told he must tell them to many peoples, nations, tongues and kings.
-This is why, when we read the book of Revelation, it is sometimes very sweet to us and, at other times very bitter as well.The vision ends with both the archangel and the Father saying, in effect, John, you’ve got your work cut out for you.
+This is why, when we read the book of Revelation, it is sometimes very sweet to us and, at other times, very bitter as well.The vision ends with both the archangel and the Father saying, in effect, John, you’ve got your work cut out for you.
 You must tell the rest of the story.
 You must get this Word out to many people.
 Way down here, some twenty odd centuries later, we realize this included us, dear reader.
 The Apostle John got those bittersweet words out, didn't he!?
 Now it is up to us to get them out as well.
 Let me share something else here before we move on.
 Both John and Ezekiel symbolically ate God’s Word.
-The Word of God is something to be experienced, brother and sister.
-Have you been experiencing it … eating it up?
+The Word of God is something to be experienced.
+Have you been experiencing it … Do you eat it up?
 If not, you’re missing out on God's best for you.
 Jeremiah said,

 Your words were found, and I ate them, and your word was to me the joy and rejoicing of my heart; for I am called by your name, O LORD God of hosts.
 Jeremiah 15:16